 - Remedies recommendations by the Waitangi Tribunal about well-founded claims it has reported on;

-- The responsiveness of New Zealand’s public health system to Māori.
+- The responsiveness and Treaty of Waitangi consistency of New Zealand’s public health system to Māori.

 Recent advisory work includes strategic legal advice on negotiations, regulatory and law reform projects and the legality of proposed exercises of public power by government.